Avoiding Sexism in Canada and the United States

 certain vocational roles are the province of one sex and not the

-however, bless the woman doctor who tended his very difficult
+however, bless the woman doctor who tended my very difficult

 birth.
-Being born with a backpack attached to his back posed a challenge
+Being born with a backpack attached to my back posed a challenge

 Some say the women's movement in North